-Financial assets which do not back life insurance liabilities are designated at fair value through profit and loss, other than:

-- The owner occupied property is measured at fair value with movements in fair value recognised directly in equity; and - Plant and equipment are initially recorded at cost and depreciated on either a straight line or diminishing value basis over their estimated useful lives.
+Financial assets which do not back life insurance liabilities are designated at fair value through profit and loss.
+Plant and equipment are initially recorded at cost and depreciated on either a straight line or diminishing value basis over their estimated useful lives.
 The depreciation is charged to the profit or loss.
 Depreciation rates and methods are reviewed annually.
 When changes are made, adjustments are reflected prospectively in current and future periods only.